tallforasmurf/CHIP8IDE/readme.md

 ## <a name='DP'></a>Display and keypad

-Open again open the source program `draw_the_key.asm` and click LOAD and RUN.
+Once again open the source program `draw_the_key.asm` and click LOAD and RUN.
 This tiny program reads the next keypad key and displays that character, from `0` to `F`, on the screen.

 Click on the different keypad keys.
 The program displays the key value.
 This is a good time to learn the key layout, how the keys for `A` to `F` are wrapped around the decimal numbers.